guluguluchen/guluguluchen/README.md

 - 🔭 I’m currently a sophomore at School of Mathematics and Statistics, Central China Normal University.
 - 🌱 Aspiring to be a proficient machine learning engineer.
 - 👯 Currently learning math and programming.
-- 🤔 I have a basic command of Python and MATLAB.
+- 🤔 I have a basic command of Python.
 - 💬 My research interests center on applying artificial intelligence to bioinformatics and single-cell omics
 - ⚡ I try to utilize methods like Graph Neural Networks (GNNs) in biological networks, multi-modal dataintegration and self-supervised representation learning.
 - 📫 feel free to contact me via my email 2649173288@qq.com